 Within a cluster pop-up, you can choose to zoom into the features within that cluster or browse the specific features within a cluster in order to learn more.

-Just starting with the new Map Viewer?
+Just starting with Map Viewer?
 Check out this quick-start tutorial.

-Check out the road map for the new Map Viewer to see what’s coming next.
+Check out the road map for Map Viewer to see what’s coming next.

 Let us know your questions and comments on GeoNet.